dpetoukhov/wwntests/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
 * Added detail to the Description field in the DESCRIPTION file; now directly referencing the available tests.
+This has added an additional note about potentially mis-spelled words - none are actually mis-spelled.
 * Added references for the tests used to the Description field of the DESCRIPTION file, including DOI numbers.
 * Replaced all instances of the cat() function by message().